 Though the specific details can differ from one market cycle to another, bear markets usually go through these phases:

+- Market peak.
 This marks the end of a bull market and the beginning of a bear market.
 Prices have generally been rising, and investor sentiment is usually positive.
-The market reaches a peak, followed by a period of consolidation or minor declines.

-The market experiences a significant drop, usually triggered by a specific event or negative news.
-This decline might be sharp and catch investors off guard.
-Selling pressure increases as investors react to the negative sentiment and seek to protect their investments.
+- Initial decline.
+The market experiences a significant drop, usually triggered by a specific event or negative news, catching investors off guard.
+In response, many people sell off investments to protect themselves.

-Investor fear and negative sentiment intensify as the decline continues.
+- Panic and selling intensification.
+Investor fear and negative sentiment grow as the decline continues.
 Panic selling becomes more prevalent as investors rush to exit the market.
-This phase is often characterized by high trading volumes, increased volatility and a general sense of pessimism.

 Just like